Itsindigo/django-ajax-form-validator/README.md

 The aim of this project was to leverage django's form validating abilities, without having to duplicate logic in JS, while also supporting browsers that might not be running JS.

+You can view the code in action [here](https://intense-taiga-17896.herokuapp.com/)!

 ### Features
 The meat of this project's server side logic resides in the `AjaxFormView` found in `src/core/mixins.py`